ni/monodrive-documentation/docs/monoDrive_home/Camera.md

 ## Camera as a Viewport Camera

-Starting from release 1.12, the user can configure a viewport on any standard, fisheye, or 360 camera.
+The user can configure a viewport on any standard, fisheye, or 360 camera.
 This will open an additional window on the simulation machine to directly display the stream of camera data.

 ```json
 "viewport": {